Ten FAQs on sales promotions.

 To many observers, sales promotion as practised by the big players produces dubious long-term effects.
 If you are always giving 50% off your new kitchen installation or double glazing, then even the most gullible person will realise it is not really a special offer.

-But used with care, sales promotion can turn dead stock into cash, draw new customers into your premises and raise your profile.
+But used with care, small businesses can use sales promotions to turn dead stock into cash, draw new customers into your premises and raise your profile.

 2. What types of sales promotions are there?

-A sales promotion is a special offer which is available for a limited period only.
+A sales promotion is a special offer which is available for a limited period.
 The methods vary from straightforward price deals to competitions and prize draws.
-There are three types of common offer involving customer rewards in the form of:
+There are three common types of offer involving customer rewards:

-- money - reduced price, interest-free credit, money off next purchase, vouchers, coupons, etc;
+- Discounts such as reduced prices, interest-free credit, money off next purchase, vouchers or coupons;

-- goods - two for the price of one, upgrades, free samples, prizes, etc;
+- Free goods such as two for the price of one, upgrades, free samples or prizes;

-- services - free trial, guarantees, free training, free delivery, personalised packaging, etc.
+- Services such as - free trial, guarantees, free training, free delivery or personalised packaging.

 The beneficiaries of these incentives can be your customers, your intermediaries or even your staff.